NovaNix/novanix.github.io/src/lib/posts/blog/2024/11/2024-12-4 blender-rotation.md

 ## Axis-Angle Rotation

-Axis-angle rotation works by defining an axis and a rotation around that axis.
+Axis-angle rotation works by taking advantage of the fact that any 3D rotation can be defined by an axis and a rotation around that axis.

 <!-- INSERT ANIMATION -->
 ![Axis-Angle Rotation](/blog-images/rotation-modes/Axis-Angle.webp)